-Provide the citation for this training requirement, including citations for both licensed and license-exempt providers Citation: 922 KAR 2:090.Child-care center licensure Section 11
+Provide the citation for this training requirement, including citations for both

 Citation: 922 KAR 2:100.
 Certification of Family Child-Care Homes Section 2

 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised?